well-it-wasnt-me/torrent_finder/README.md

 > **Heads up:** background status polling uses Python Telegram Bot's JobQueue.
 Install the optional extra via
 > `pip install "python-telegram-bot[job-queue]"` to enable the completion pings.

+Crank telemetry up with `--telemetry-level DEBUG` (or pass `--torznab-debug`) when you need the raw Jackett response previews logged to stdout—handy when a feed returns zero results and you want to know why.

 ## Formatting
 Install the dev tooling once and let Black keep indentation sane: